Pleasant Holidays, LLC Terms & Conditions of Sale

 RATES - All rates are quoted in U.S. Dollars unless otherwise noted.
 Rates are subject to change at any time, without notice.
 Pleasant Holidays reserves the right to make adjustments if a particular rate was incorrectly stated.
 Rates are subject to increase prior to receipt of full payment, and Pleasant Holidays can guarantee rates only for reservations paid in full (except as otherwise provided below); it is therefore recommended that full payment be made at time of booking.
 Rates are not subject to increase after full payment, except as a result of increases in government-imposed taxes or fees (applicable to all reservations) or supplier-imposed fees (applicable only to reservations that do not include an air component).
 Rates include service fees and charges for planning, managing and administering the sale of vacation packages, cruises, hotels and other travel products.

-RATES DO NOT INCLUDE - Airline seat assignment/seat selection fees, baggage fees or other ancillary fees, travel protection plan coverage unless purchased at time of booking, passport and visa fees, some departure taxes, gratuities, meals, beverages, resort fees, hotel energy surcharges, parking and valet fees, insurance, telephone calls, additional bedding charges, third of fourth adult in room charges, laundry service, foreign currency exchange fees, minibar charges, room service and movie rental fees, airport or cruise port transfers and other miscellaneous charges of a personal nature are not included except where specifically noted.
+RATES DO NOT INCLUDE - Airline seat assignment/seat selection fees, baggage fees or other ancillary fees, travel protection plan coverage unless purchased at time of booking, passport and visa fees, some departure taxes, gratuities, meals, beverages, resort fees, hotel energy surcharges, parking and valet fees, insurance, telephone calls, additional bedding charges, third of fourth adult in room charges, laundry service, foreign currency exchange fees, minibar charges, room service and movie rental fees, airport or cruise port transfers, COVID-19 tests or similar required by states or international countries and other miscellaneous charges of a personal nature are not included except where specifically noted.
 Pleasant Holidays retains service fees as additional compensation in handling and serving travel reservations.

 AIR TRANSPORTATION - Pleasant Holidays has no control over and assumes no liability for airline strikes, schedule changes, flight delays, flight cancellations or other airline initiated changes.
 In the event of such an occurrence, the airline is responsible and will determine what action will be taken.